We Answer FAQs About Business Litigation in California

 - Shareholder disputes.
 Businesses may come into conflict with their stakeholders.
 In a shareholder dispute, our firm can help with discretion disagreements, contribution differences and shareholder agreement breaches.

 - Defective work claims.
-If your business suffered damages due to defects in workmanship or defects in materials, our firm may be able to help you recover compensation.
+If your business suffered damages due to defects in workmanship or defects in materials, then our firm may be able to help you recover compensation.
 Defective construction may be a reason to pursue litigation against a construction or contracting company.

 Contact Our Redwood City and Palo Alto Business Litigation Attorneys